MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/migrate-best-practices-networking.md

 ## Best practice: Implement a hub and spoke network topology

 A hub and spoke network topology isolates workloads while sharing services, such as identity and security.
-The hub is an Azure Virtual Network that acts as a central point of connectivity.
+The hub is an Azure virtual network that acts as a central point of connectivity.
 The spokes are virtual networks that connect to the hub virtual network by using peering.
 Shared services are deployed in the hub, while individual workloads are deployed as spokes.

 Consider the following: